Loading...

 :

-Our template uses acl_natbib.bst
+Our uses acl_natbib.bst

 to format the bibliography, indicated in acl.sty